MrManu96/N-Queens-Puzzle/README.md

 This is a solution to the N-Queens puzzle using Python 3.
 It is important to run the code in an environment with Python 3, SQLAlchemy, Pandas and Pytest installed.
+Travis CI was configured to run the test cases automatically.
+Results were successful.

 This code uses PostgreSQL through SQLAlchemy to store the solutions for each N from 8 to 14, so it is also important to install PostgreSQL 12.
 To configure the database, I created a local server called "local" and then a database called